 On the other hand, Hamlet is quite taken with his mother, Gertrude (Eileen Herlie), who he kisses on the lips and cuddles with several times throughout the movie.
 This is made even weirder when you learn that Olivier was 40 when he played Hamlet, while Herlie was nearly 12 years younger than him when she played his mother.

 Having said all that, though, there’s no denying that Olivier GOT Shakespeare.
 Hamlet is sandwiched in between two other Oliver adaptions, Henry V four year before and Richard III seven years after.
 Of the three, Hamlet received the most popular appreciation, winning an Oscar for Best Picture, Best Actor, Best Art Direction and Best Costume Design.
-It’s the only Shakespeare film to win a Best Picture Oscar and was the first non-American film to take home the prestigious award.
+As of today, it’s the only Shakespeare film to win a Best Picture Oscar and was the first non-American film to take home the prestigious award.

 While Olivier’s interpretation of Hamlet does capture many different facets of his character, including his sadness, cruelty and stubbornness, his portrayal of Hamlet is, for lack of a better word, dull.
 In addition to cutting characters, speeches and plot points, Olivier also removed the political subtext of the play.
 We never learn that the late king brought Denmark to the brink of war – or, more importantly, that Claudius is trying to wager peace.
 Without that, we have no sympathy for Claudius.
 He’s no longer a man who performed a horrible act for potentially good reasons – he’s now a murderer who must be dealt with.
 When you look at it that way, Hamlet has no choice but to be the cape-wearing hero Olivier wants him to be, even though he himself is not an honest or kind man.